CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![alt text](assets/teach-1-bits/it-t107.jpg)\
 Teaching 1: it

 IC vs INC: This is often tricky, but fortunately the word is usually clear from context.
-If you need to make it clear, then do the following: (Cricket)
+If you need to make it clear, see advice under EC.
+(Cricket)

-IC: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I.

-INC: Make sure that you do a full N. The first part of the C does not retrace any part of the N.

-xxx find examples of ic, inc

 ING: See Word Parts.

 ## J